 Some wine pairing ideas:

-- Sauvignon Blanc wine pairing wit butter garlic shrimp
+- Sauvignon Blanc wine paired with butter garlic shrimp

 - New Zealand Riesling pairing with BBQ ribs